Pugnacious/blog/_posts/chaotica/2021-03-27-Chaotica-Edit-The-World.md

 ### Camera Transform

 Next, I'm going to add in a camera transform.
 So, I'll go to the world editor, and hit the Toggle camera transform button.
 This will unlock the camera transform.
 By default, this already has a transform added to it.
 It will be linear.
-In this instance I'm going to change it to e-julia and I'm also going to rotate the linear pre-affine so that the line of blurs rotates.
+In this instance I'm going to change it to e-julia and I'm also going to rotate the pre-affine of the camera so that the line of blurs rotates.
 Don't be afraid to experiment.

 [![Camera Transform](/assets/images/chaotica-editor/chaotica_2021-03-28_18-05-03.png)](/assets/images/chaotica-editor/chaotica_2021-03-28_18-05-03.png)